Office of Admissions & Outreach

-We accept five postgraduate students into the Pediatric Dentistry program each year.
+We accept five postgraduate students into the three year program (MATCH selection process) and two postgraduates into the two year program (non-MATCH selection process) each year.
 To be eligible, you must meet the following requirements:

 - Hold a DDS, DMD or equivalent degree

 - Take the National Board Exam, Part I. Part II of the NDBE must be submitted after you graduate from dental school and prior to matriculation in July.
-(Parts I and II — for either domestic or foreign-trained dentists — are required if you already have completed your dental program.)
+(Parts I and II — for either domestic or foreign-trained dentists — are required at the time of application submission if you already have completed your dental program.)

 - Take the Test of English as a Foreign Language (TOEFL), if your native language is not English and you have not completed at least one year of college or university-level studies in the United States.
 UCSF's institution code is 4840.